Our bobcat, Vivi, has her home at the Museum in a forested atrium in the Schnitzer Entrance Hall.

 (The average lifespan of a bobcat in the wild is about 10 to 12 years, but animals in captivity typically live longer when they receive good care and are protected from predators.)

-“We are excited to have a bobcat and share the story of this charismatic species,” said Vice President of Programs Dana Whitelaw.
+“We are excited to have a bobcat and share the story of this charismatic species,” said Executive Director Dana Whitelaw.
 “While bobcats are endemic to the High Desert, they are rarely encountered.
 They can thrive in woodlands and drier desert landscapes, and having a bobcat allows visitors to connect and learn how it can adapt to different habitats, including those inhabited by humans.”

 Our wild cats are among the most charismatic animals here.
 Bobcats are elusive and rarely seen in the wild, so the ability to see this native animal close up offers a sense of wonder and excitement about the natural world, a hallmark of the High Desert Museum experience.